sr320/paper-pano-go/manuscript/methods/01-assembly.md

 **Sequence Assembly**

-Raw sequence reads were quality trimmed using trim galore (citation) [code/output](https://github.com/sr320/paper-pano-go/wiki/Quality-trim-output), and quality assesed using FastQC (citation).
-Assembly of sequence reads was carried out using Trinity (citation) using the follwoing parameters
+Raw sequence reads were quality trimmed using trim galore (citation) [code/output](https://github.com/sr320/paper-pano-go/wiki/Quality-trim-output), and quality assessed using FastQC (citation).
+Assembly of sequence reads was carried out using Trinity (citation) using the following parameters...